-3.05.140 Staging of Purchases Prohibited.
+§ 3.05.140.
+Staging of Purchases Prohibited.

-Purchases and public works contracts shall not be knowingly staged or separated into smaller units or segments for the purpose of evading the competitive formal or informal bidding requirements of this chapter.
+Purchases shall not be knowingly staged or separated into smaller units or segments for the purpose of evading the competitive formal or informal bidding requirements of this chapter.

-3.05.150 Alternative Purchasing Procedure for General Services.
+§ 3.05.150.
+Alternative Purchasing Procedure for General Services.

-- A. General services shall be procured either through the bid process outlined in Section 3.05.080 with the emphasis on awarding to the "lowest responsible responsive bidder" or through the Request for Proposal process outlined in Section 3.05250 with emphasis on factors other than price. - B. Factors to Consider.
+- A. General services shall be procured either through the bid process outlined in Section 3.05.080 with the emphasis on awarding to the "lowest responsible responsive bidder" or through the Request for Proposal process outlined in Section 3.05.260 with emphasis on factors other than price. - B. Factors to Consider.
 If it is determined that all vendors providing a service classification can equally provide the service satisfactorily, then a bid process would be appropriate.
 However, if other factors other than price need to be considered in awarding the contract, the request for proposal process would be appropriate.
-Examples of areas other than price that may be important in awarding the contract include: experience level, competence, resources/equipment, staffing levels, and services available/time factors.
+Examples of areas other than price that may be important in awarding the contract include experience level, competence, resources/ equipment, staffing levels, and services available/time factors.
 Other qualifications and procedures for selecting such services may be determined by each City department responsible for recommending the service contract.

-Article III.
-Public Work Projects Purchasing Procedure
+Article III Public Work Projects

-3.05.160 Uniform Construction Cost Accounting Procedures.
+§ 3.05.160.
+Uniform Construction Cost Accounting Procedures.

 The City Council has elected to become subject to the Uniform Construction Cost Accounting Procedures as established by the California Uniform Construction Cost Accounting Commission.
+(Ord.
+09-12 § 3; Ord.
+20-06 § 1)

-3.05.170 Bidding Procedures for Various Project Amounts.
+§ 3.05.170.
+Bidding Procedures for Various Project Amounts.

-A. A public work project of less than \$60,000.00 may be performed by City employees by force account, by negotiated contract, or by purchase order.

-- B. A public work project of an estimated value of \$ \$60,000.00 but less than \$200,000.00 may be let to contract by informal bid procedures as set forth in this chapter. - C. A public work project of \$\$200,000.00 and over shall, except as otherwise provided in this chapter, be let to contract by formal bidding procedure as set forth in this chapter.
+- A. A Public Project with an estimated value of \$75,000.00 or less may be performed by City employees by force account, by negotiated contract, or by purchase order. - B. A Public Project with an estimated value of \$220,000.00 or less may be let to contract by informal bid procedures as set forth in this chapter. - C. A Public Project of more than \$220,000.00 shall, except as otherwise provided in this chapter, be let to contract by formal bidding procedure as set forth in this chapter.

-The described project costs limits of subsections A through C in this section shall be increased automatically as authorized pursuant to the adjustments made by the California Uniform Construction Cost Accounting Commission under Section 22020 of the Public Contract Code.
+The described project costs limits of subsections A through C in this section shall be increased automatically without City Council action to amend this section pursuant to the adjustments made by the California Uniform Construction Cost Accounting Commission under Section 22020 of the Public Contract Code.

-3.05.180 Adoption of Plans.
+§ 3.05.180.
+Adoption of Plans.

-At the earliest point practicable but prior to award in every instance, the City Council shall approve and adopt the plans, specifications and working details.
+At the earliest point practicable but prior to award of projects pursuant to § 3.05.170 (B) and § 3.05.170 (C), the City Council shall approve and adopt the plans, specifications and working details.

-3.05.190 Negotiated Contract or Purchase Order Procedures.
+§ 3.05.190.
+Negotiated Contract or Purchase Order Procedures.

-- A. For those projects qualifying under subsection A of Section 3.05.170, the project manager shall obtain a cost estimate from the project engineer or architect prior to issuing a purchase order or negotiating a contract with a responsible contractor.
-For any City force account work, the project manager shall first comply with the guidelines established by the California Uniform Construction Cost Accounting Commission in determining the cost of the public work. - B. The City Manager shall have the authority to award and to execute any contract for the public work qualifying under subsection A of Section 3.05.170.
+- A. For those projects qualifying under subsection A of Section 3.05.170, the Project Manager shall obtain a cost estimate from the Project Engineer or Architect prior to issuing a purchase order or negotiating a contract with a responsible contractor.
+For any City force account work, the Project Manager shall first comply with the guidelines established by the California Uniform Construction Cost Accounting Commission in determining the cost of the public work. - B. The City Manager shall have the authority to award and to execute any contract for the public work qualifying under subsection A of Section 3.05.170.

-3.05.200 Informal Bidding Procedures.
+§ 3.05.200.
+Informal Bidding Procedures.